A Campaign to Make Eugene and Springfield

 Cities of Kindness

-The purpose of this campaign is for all citizens of Eugene-Springfield to benefit from greater kindness — at home, at work and as part of our community.
-We are trying to create a culture of kindness by giving greater visibility to the many acts of kindness that are already taking place in Eugene-Springfield, encouraging more acts of kindness (especially people volunteering for non-profits for the first time), engaging in more conversations about kindness, listening to what kindness means to all segments of our communities, recording a million acts of kindness, and celebrating our kindness accomplishments in November 2019.
-We are working with schools, faith-based organizations, businesses, neighborhood associations, non-profits, and governmental agencies to share and increase their kindness stories and accomplishments.
+The purpose of this campaign is for all citizens of the Springfield-Eugene area to benefit from greater kindness — at home, at work and as part of our community.
+We are trying to create a culture of kindness by giving greater visibility to the many acts of kindness that are already taking place in Eugene-Springfield, encouraging more acts of kindness (especially people volunteering for non-profits for the first time), engaging in more conversations about kindness, listening to what kindness means to all segments of our communities, recording acts of kindness, and celebrating our kindness accomplishments.
+We are working with schools, faith-based organizations, businesses, neighborhood associations, non-profits, and governmental agencies to share and increase their kindness stories and accomplishment.
+Spreading Kindness encourages acts of kindness throughout all of these aspects of our community, as well as in our personal lives.